kshantaramanUFL/InstagramViewer/README.md

 * [x] Add pull-to-refresh for popular stream using **SwipeRefreshLayout**
 * [x] Displayed a nice default placeholder graphic for each image during loading
-* [x] Long Press and Share images to other applications.
+* [x] Long Press on image and Share images to other applications.

 ## Video Walkthrough